Build a Production Rust Library in 6 Weeks

 The tools you use every day are written in Rust.
 Can you read them?

-ruff, uv, Pydantic v2, Polars, orjson — you're already running Rust.
+ruff, uv, Pydantic v2, Polars, orjson.
+You're already running Rust.
 You just can't debug it, extend it, or reason about why it's fast.
 This cohort changes that.

 Build a JSON parser from scratch, wire it into Python with PyO3, and benchmark it against CPython.
 Six weeks of real code review from engineers who've shipped Rust in production.
 You leave thinking in two languages and writing better code in both.